bulker-code/IMC-Prosperity-4/README.md

 ## Round by Round Recap
 ### Round 1:
 This round featured two products, "INTARIAN_PEPPER_ROOT" and "ASH_COATED_OSMIUM".
 The intarian pepper root was a "slow-growing" root that increased price steadily over time.
 A viable strategy and the strategy I submitted, was to buy and hold pepper root and collect profit as its price grew linearly.
-The other product, "ASH_COATED_OSMIUM", was not so simple, however it did oscillated around a fairly steady mean.
+The other product, ash coated osmium, was not so simple, however it did oscillated around a fairly steady mean.
 Thus, I implemented a strategy to target mean reversion, buying or selling when a product exceeded a certain standard deviation of the mean of the previous product prices.

-### Round 2
+### Round 2:
-Round 2 contained the same 2 products, however it introduced a third variable, a bid for extra market share.
+Round 2 contained the same 2 products, so the aforementioned strategies of buying and holding pepper and mean reverting osmium held up fairly well.
+However it introduced a third variable, a bid for extra market share.
 It would allow the top 50% of bidders to gain access to an extra 25% of timestamps to trade on, potentially increasing profits.

-The product behaviour was vastly similar to round 1 and as such, the aforementioned strategies of buying and holding pepper and mean reverting osmium held up fairly well.
+## Round 3:

+## Round 4:

+## Round 5:

 ## Structure
 Each round contains a data capsule with relevant data for the trading day.
 - `ROUND1/` - Round 1 trading algorithms
 - `ROUND2/` - Round 2 trading algorithms
 - `ROUND3/` - Round 3 trading algorithms
--

 ## Technologies
 - Python